 News & Events

-Ally Tabaczynski (MSc. candidate) presents a research poster on ‘Demographic, Medical, Social-cognitive, and Environmental Correlates of Meeting Strength Training Guidelines in Kidney Cancer Survivors’ at the Canadian Society for Psychomotor Learning and Sport Psychology Annual Conference in Toronto ON, Canada.
+Ally Tabaczynski (MSc. candidate) presents her research poster on ‘Demographic, Medical, Social-cognitive, and Environmental Correlates of Meeting Strength Training Guidelines in Kidney Cancer Survivors’ at the Canadian Society for Psychomotor Learning and Sport Psychology Annual Conference in October 2018 in Toronto, Ontario.

-Ally Tabaczynski (MSc. candidate) presents a research poster on ‘Reallocation of Time Spent in Sleep, Activity and Sedentary Behaviour: Associations on Quality of Life in Kidney Cancer Survivors’ at the Society of Behavioral Medicine 39th Annual Meeting in New Orleans, LA.
+Ally Tabaczynski (MSc. candidate) presents her research poster on ‘Reallocation of Time Spent in Sleep, Activity and Sedentary Behaviour: Associations on Quality of Life in Kidney Cancer Survivors’ at the Society of Behavioral Medicine's 39th Annual Meeting in April in New Orleans, LA.

 Resources for Cancer Survivors

 These resources may be helpful if you are a cancer survivor and/or caregiver.
 Maintaining a healthy lifestyle through exercise and good nutrition is an important step in the journey to recovery.